 How will you implement this change?

 Transition will take place in summer 2023.
-A simplified summary is that new and junior trainees (ST1-3) will move over to core paediatrics, senior trainees (ST6-8) will move into specialty paediatrics (as the curricula are essentially unchanged), and there will be some element of choice for current level 2 trainees (ST4-5) about whether they transition in the first year or whether they wait a further training year before transitioning.
+A simplified summary is that new and junior trainees (finishing ST1-3 in Summer 2023) will move over to core paediatrics, senior trainees (ST5-7 in Summer 2023) will move into specialty paediatrics (as the curricula are essentially unchanged), and there will be some element of choice for those who are finishing ST4 in summer 2023 about whether they transition to specialty training in the first year or whether they wait a further training year before transitioning.

-What training requirements at current level 2 or tier 2 rota (middle grade) will be required to be eligible for sub-specialty training?
+What training requirements at current level 2 will be required to be eligible for sub-specialty training?